tjstein/tjstein.com/_posts/2011-02-22-mounting-s3-buckets-using-fuse.markdown

 make && make install
 {% endhighlight %}

-This will install the s3fs binary in <em>/usr/local/bin/s3fs</em>.
+This will install the s3fs binary in <code>/usr/local/bin/s3fs</code>.
 You can add it to your .bashrc if needed:

 {% highlight bash %}
 echo "export s3fs='/usr/local/bin/s3fs'" >> ~/.bashrc
 source ~/.bashrc
 {% endhighlight %}

-Now we have to set the allow_other mount option for FUSE.
-Using the allow_other mount option works fine as root, but in order to have it work as other users, you need uncomment user_allow_other in the fuse configuration file:
+Now we have to set the <code>allow_other mount</code> option for FUSE.
+Using the <code>allow_other mount</code> option works fine as root, but in order to have it work as other users, you need uncomment <code>user_allow_other</code> in the fuse configuration file:

 {% highlight perl %}
 perl -p -i -e 's|#user_allow_other|user_allow_other|g;' /etc/fuse.conf